Mike Yastrzemski Player Props: Giants vs. Cardinals

 Mike Yastrzemski At The Plate

-- Yastrzemski has 25 hits, which leads San Francisco hitters this season, while batting .291 with 11 extra-base hits.
+- Yastrzemski leads San Francisco with 25 hits, batting .291 this season with 11 extra-base hits.

-- Among qualifying hitters in baseball, he ranks 38th in batting average, 113th in on-base percentage, and 27th in slugging.
+- Among qualified batters in MLB play, his batting average ranks 40th, his on-base percentage ranks 107th, and he is 25th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.